 - a.
-C/FST members must have basic knowledge of mental illness and addictive diseases and an understanding of the concept of recovery and resilience in relation to both for adults and children and adolescents.
-Persons performing Family Satisfaction activities must also have an understanding of serious emotional disturbance and substance abuse disorders in children and adolescents. - b.
-Training for C/FST members must include confidentiality regulations for mental health and substance abuse services.
+C/FST members must have basic knowledge of mental illness and addictive diseases and an understanding of the concept of recovery and resilience in relation to adults, children, and adolescents.
+Persons performing family satisfaction activities must also have an understanding of serious emotional disturbance and substance abuse disorders in children and adolescents. - b.
+Training for C/FST members must include training in applicable state and federal laws, regulations, and rules regarding the confidentiality of mental health and substance abuse services.
 Family satisfaction team members must also receive training in confidentiality issues relevant to the child and adolescent population in both mental health and substance abuse services.
 Training must include an understanding of responsibilities, as applicable, under the Health Insurance Portability and Accountability Act of 1996 (HIPAA). - c.
 C/FST members must also have an understanding of the cultural diversity of the individual and community being served in order to ensure culturally sensitive interactions.
 Training shall include the basic concepts of recovery and resilience. - d.
-Family satisfaction team members must have training in the responsibilities of being mandated reporters for child abuse. - e.
+Family satisfaction team members must have training in the responsibilities of being mandated reporters for child abuse.

+e.
 The Primary Contractor shall arrange a minimum of two (2) hours orientation/training on the BH-MCO operations, policies and procedures for satisfaction team members.

-9. Ouarterly Reports
+9. Quarterly Reports

 The Primary Contractor shall provide the Department with the C/FST Program's quarterly report summarizing consumer and family satisfaction findings, as well as improvement actions and system changes implemented by the Primary Contractor in response to those findings.
-The Primary Contractor shall provide support and direction to the C/FST to ensure the report contains not only the numeric results of surveys conducted but also information about the actions taken in the previous quarter by the Primary Contractor or behavioral health service Provider, trends observed, and other relevant information that can be used by Providers and others about ways to improve treatment and supports.
+The Primary Contractor shall provide support and direction to the C/FST Program to ensure the report contains not only the numeric results of surveys conducted but also information about the actions taken in the previous quarter by the Primary Contractor or behavioral health service Provider.
+This report should also reflect trends observed, and other relevant information that can be used by Providers and others about ways to improve treatment and supports.